 Additional feature High level overview of the additional feature Which risks might this feature mitigate?
 Separate custody account (in the name of the CCP) for the assets that have been provided as margin for positions relating to you The assets relating to your positions are held in a separate account (in the CCP's name) at the CCP's custodian from any other assets held for the CCP.
 This may make porting more likely to be achieved.
 It is likely that you will have to enter into additional legal documentation with us and the CCP.
-Ability for you to keep assets required as margin for positions relating to you in a custody account in your name.
-It is likely that you will have to enter into additional legal documentation and security Transit Risk arrangements with us and the CCP, and any custodian or settlement bank used under this structure.
-CCP Insolvency Risk This additional feature may be restricted to certain types of non-cash assets.
-This may make porting more likely to be achieved.
-The custodian may be specified by or require the approval of the CCP. likely to be achieved.
+Ability for you to keep It is likely that you will have to enter into additional legal documentation and Transit Risk assets required as margin for positions relating to security arrangements with us and the CCP, and any custodian or settlement bank used under this structure.
+CCP Insolvency Risk you in a custody account This additional feature may be restricted to certain types of non-cash assets.
+This may make porting more likely to be achieved. in your name.
+The custodian may be specified by or require the approval of the CCP.
 There will be additional operational requirements that you will need to meet in order to use this type of additional feature.
 Ability for you to post margin directly to the CCP.
-You may be able to post margin directly to the CCP rather than you posting it to us, and us in turn posting it on to the CCP.
 Transit Risk This form of account may require you to have an account with particular custodians and settlement banks.
 The custodians and settlement banks are likely to be specified by the CCP.
 You will have to enter into additional legal documentation with us and the CCP.
 There will be additional operational requirements which you will need to meet in order to use this type of additional feature.

-Links to CCP disclosure documents
+Link to CCP disclosure document

-As of the date of this disclosure, Goldman Sachs Bank Europe SE (GSBE) is a direct clearing member at and may provide client clearing services for certain products at, the following CCPs:
+As of the date of this disclosure, Goldman Sachs Paris Inc. et Cie is a direct clearing member at and may provide client clearing services for certain products at the following EU CCP:

-BME Clearing, S.A.U.:
+OMIClear, C.C., S.A.: